BabakMammadov/ansible/README.md

 ansible  -i inventory.ini 172.16.100.131  -m shell  -a 'cat /var/tmp/df.out’

-By default, ansible executed commands with root user on remote server if we use another sudo user and want to execute all tasks  with this user.
+# By default, ansible executed commands  user on remote server with root. if we want to use  another sudo user and want to execute all tasks  with this user.
 For this we must be add this user to wheel group(administator group) and  sudoers file(nopassword option)

 # Do it on remote system
 useradd -m -d /home/user -s /bin/bash -k  /etc/skel -g user user echo "pass" | passwd --stdin user usermod -aG wheel user
 %wheel ALL=(ALL) NOPASSWD: ALL

+Defination:
+-m module_name :  set it for  which module you will use -a "command" : set it for which commands will be executed on remote server -i inventory.ini ipOrgroup_of_servers :  set it for which servers it will be executed -become  -u user : set it for which user will execute these commands on remote server

 # In ansible server
 ansible  -i inventory.ini 172.16.100.131 -become  -u user  -a “whoami"